ansible/django-gulp-nginx/README.md

 To start creating your Django application, create a new directory and initialize it with a copy of this project:

 ```
-# Create a new directory for you project
+# Create a new directory for your project
 $ mkdir demo

 # Set the working directory
 $ cd demo

-# Initialize your project
+# Initialize the project
 $ ansible-container init ansible.django-gulp-nginx
 ```